 Tourist Travel Information about Iceland

-Iceland’s capital Reykjavik, where 60% of the Icelandic population lives, is the northernmost city of any sovereign state in the world.
+Iceland’s capital is Reykjavik.
+Sixty percent of the Icelandic population lives there.
+It is the northernmost city of any sovereign state in the world.
 However, Iceland’s climate is not as cold as many would imagine, the average winter temperature is 2°C or 35°F.